White Collar Criminal Defense

 - Business executives who make false accounting entries

-- Investment brokers who misrepresent financial products
+- Investment brokers who misrepresent financial products or have been accused of investment fraud

 - Investment club organizers who give investment advice or sell financial products without a securities license